 1. Celebrate what you do have vs. getting fixated on what you don’t.

 As discussed, Valentine’s Day can be a downer.
 When you notice yourself thinking about what you don’t have or how your relationship doesn’t “match up” to the romance novel version of what the TV says you “should have,” switch gears and practice expressing gratitude for what’s right in front of you.
 Just thinking about what we’re grateful for can positively impact our mood but expressing it takes it to a whole new level.
 Go ahead, say it aloud: “I’m grateful for you because _______.”

-If you have to write it on a card, break it up into a few cards and then slowly disperse them out over the next few months.
+If you have to, write it on a card or break it up into a few cards and then slowly disperse them out over the next few months.
 If you are in a relationship and the only time you praise your partner with love and thanks is on February 14th… we gotta work on that!
 If you don’t have a partner, what do you have?
 Close friends, co-workers, exercise buds, family members you actually like, a nice neighbor, a really awesome pet?
 Go ahead, share your gratitude with them.
 Don’t overthink it or judge it — just do it!